Koredotcom/SearchAssist-Toolkit/README.md

 # SearchAssist-Public-Utilities
-This Repository will be used checkin the public code base which can be used by the clients
+This Repository will be used checkin the public code base which can be used by the clients.